Deltakit/deltakit/README.md

 * `deltakit-decode`:
 * `deltakit-explorer`:

-## Quick Start - Performing a QEC experiment on a local machine
+## Quick Start - Performing a QEC memory experiment on a local machine

-`deltakit` provides convenience functionalities to help designing and executing complete QEC pipelines.
+`deltakit` provides convenience functionalities to help the design and execution of complete QEC pipelines.
 Typical QEC experiments start by defining an encoding process from a quantum circuit and a code chosen from a standard family, parametrised in a logical basis.
 For instance, here we use the [rotated surface code](https://errorcorrectionzoo.org/c/rotated_surface) from the [Calderbank–Shor–Steane](https://en.wikipedia.org/wiki/CSS_code) (CSS) family.
 The next step is to declare a QPU instance together with a noise model and a native gate set to compile the circuit to.
-This produces a QPU compliant noisy circuit that can be executed either on numerical simulators (_i.e._ [Stim](https://github.com/quantumlib/Stim)) or physical hardware to generate noisy bitstrings.
+This produces a QPU compliant noisy circuit that can be executed either on numerical simulators (Stim) or physical hardware to generate noisy bitstrings.
 The final step is to apply the decoding process on these bitstrings.
-In the following example, the [Minimum Weight Perfect Matching](https://en.wikipedia.org/wiki/Matching_(graph_theory)) based decoder available in the [PyMatching](https://github.com/oscarhiggott/PyMatching) library is used correct the circuit and generate relevant result metrics like the logical error probability (LEP).
+In the following example, a [Minimum Weight Perfect Matching](https://en.wikipedia.org/wiki/Matching_(graph_theory))-based decoder publicly available from [PyMatching](https://github.com/oscarhiggott/PyMatching) library is used correct the circuit and generate relevant result metrics, for instance the logical error probability (LEP).

 ```python
 from deltakit.circuit.gates import PauliBasis